noob6t5/hexbin_dec_assault/README.md

 This is the CLI tool that i used2 and using to practise the conversion betn

+---
+Mastery of numbers is table stakes for being a weapon in RE, pwn, exploit dev, malware RE, firmware busting, or vuln research.
+---

 Decimal ↔ Hexadecimal

 Decimal ↔ Binary